mjreno/mf6-action-test/.vscode/README.md

 code .
 ```

-Note the period.
+Note the dot.
 Starting in this way, VSCode will open as desired, inheriting and discovering
 expected runtime settings in the correct directory location.

 ### Compiling